decentraland/documentation/content/creator/sdk7/3d-essentials/camera.md

 ```

 {{< hint info >}}
-**💡 Tip**: To avoid having a transition, and switch instantly to a camera, set the transition time to 0.
+**💡 Tip**: To avoid having a transition, and switch instantly to a camera, set the transition time or speed to 0.
 {{< /hint >}}

 Depending on your use case, you may prefer to set the speed of the transition instead of the duration: